erikvansebille/os4p_git_gitlab_bookdown/12-branching.md

 git checkout -b <branch_name>
 ```

-Now that you're in your new branch, you can make, edit, and commit script(s) as you want without affecting anything on the master branch.
+Now that you're in your new branch, you can make, edit, and commit script(s) as you want without affecting anything on the main branch.

 ```
 touch cool_new_function.sh